microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/Before the HOL - Securing the IoT end-to-end.md

     - As part of the deployment, you will see the following items created:

-       - Windows 10 (Gen2) virtual machine running HyperV with virtual TPM enabled Ubuntu image
+       - Windows 10 (Gen2) virtual machine running HyperV with virtual TPM-enabled Ubuntu image

        - Azure Data Lake Storage account